elainoz/ToDo-Helper/README.md

 Menu.
 1. create a new list/category
-2. delete list
+2. delete a list
 3. add item to existing list
 4. delete item from existing list
 5. write file
+6. view all lists and items
+7. choose lists to view
 0. Exit